Choose a tab above to find words that begin with that letter.

 half shot

-(also "half swing, knockdown, knockdown shot, punch, punch shot") a shot played with less than a full swing, mainly to control distance, trajectory and spin
+(also "half swing, knockdown, punch shot") a shot played with less than a full swing, mainly to control distance, trajectory and spin

 halve